jvalenzuela/atform/doc/source/vcs.rst

 because no changes are needed to enable or configure it.
 Copying any of the existing examples into a git repository will demonstrate version control functionality.
-There is, however, a sample :file:`.gitignore` file attached to this manual.
+There is, however, a sample :file:`.gitignore` file attached to this manual to assist in setting up a git repository for |project_name| scripts.